 Finally, if proceeds remain after the convertible preferred stockholders have received their preferential payments as mentioned above, all remaining proceeds are distributed to the holders of common stock pro rata based on the number of shares of common stock held by such holders.
-However, if a holder of any series of convertible preferred stock would receive a larger amount of proceeds from a Deemed Liquidation Event on an as-converted to Class A common stock basis than the aforementioned liquidation preference, then such holder's shares of any such series of convertible preferred stock immediately prior to such Deemed Liquidation Event without any action of such holder, in lieu of receiving the smaller liquidation preference amount.
+However, if a holder of any series of convertible preferred stock would receive a larger amount of proceeds from a Deemed Liquidation Event on an as-converted to Class A common stock basis than the aforementioned liquidation preference, then such holder's shares of any such series of convertible preferred stock shall be deemed to be converted to Class A common stock immediately prior to such Deemed Liquidation Event without any action of such holder, in lieu of receiving the smaller liquidation preference amount.